MAKE YOUR BEDROOM AN IDEAL PLACE FOR SLEEP

 - Discover the perfect bedspread.
 Offered in many different styles—from comforters and duvet covers, to blankets and throws— these top layers give extra warmth and style to your bed.
 Every bedspread provides a different level of weight and texture.
 What works for your sleep environment and comfort is entirely up to you.

 - Paint your bedroom walls a soothing color.
 Color has a powerful effect on our mood and can influence our sleep quality.
-Research shows the best bedroom color for sleep is blue, followed by yellow, green, and silver.
-Try to stick to neutral, pastel, or muted shades, as bold colors can trick the brain into thinking it needs to be alert.
+Research shows the ideal bedroom color for sleep is blue, followed by yellow, green, and silver.
+Try to stick to neutral, pastel, or muted paint colors, as bold colors can trick the brain into thinking it needs to be alert.

 - Use a sound machine/conditioner.
 If you have a partner that snores, live on a busy street, or catch yourself lying awake lost in your thoughts, a white noise sleep machine might be just what you’re missing.
 Light sleepers may prefer an app that offers a variety of nature-like noises such as crashing waves or light rainfall.
 Or, a simple bedroom fan could do the trick for someone uncomfortable in pure silence.